schlopp96/PyLoadBar/README.md

 ---

+## Contributing to PyLoadBar

+- If you wish to help contribute to this project, along with the tools you need to develop and run tests, please run the following in your virtual env:
+  '''python
+  pip install -e .[dev]
+  '''

 ## Contact

-- If you have any questions, comments, or concerns that cannot be alleviated through the [project's GitHub repository](https://github.com/schlopp96/PyLoad), please feel free to contact me through my email address:
+- If you have any questions, comments, or concerns that cannot be alleviated through the [project's GitHub repository](https://github.com/schlopp96/PyLoadBar), please feel free to contact me through my email address:

   - `schloppdaddy@gmail.com`